Get Your Estimate Today

 • Site conditions: The location of a tree can play a role in its health and stability.
 Trees growing on slopes or in areas with poor drainage can be more susceptible to failure due to soil instability.

 • Pests and diseases: Pests and diseases can weaken trees and make them more prone to failure.
-Some pests, such as bark beetles, can kill trees within a few months, while others, such as borers, can cause slow decline over many years.
+Some pests, such as bark beetles, can kill trees within a few months, while others, such as borers, can cause a slow decline over many years.

 • Human activities: Human activities such as construction, excavation, or grading can disrupt the root system and weaken the stability of trees.
 In addition, improper pruning or damage to the trunk or roots can also increase the risk of failure.